The World’s Worst Humanitarian Crisis

 Clean Drinking Water Project

 The ongoing civil war in Yemen has completely destroyed the water and sanitation infrastructure leaving millions of people without any supply of water.
 In a desperate bid to stay alive many have been forced to drink dangerously contaminated water that is not fit for human consumption.
-This has resulted in the worst cholera outbreak of modern times with 2,000 suspected cases every week!

 We provide and install large water tanks in poor neighbourhoods which are refilled daily with safe water.